 But when somebody admits they’re depressed they usually are told that if they fake being happy eventually they will be.
 So they either learn to bypass the conversation entirely by never admitting they feel bad, or they believe what they’re told and fake it until they finally break down and stop functioning.

-As far as my own experience is concerned, I don’t wear a mask.
+Having said that, as far as my own experience is concerned, I don’t actually wear a mask.

 Those who know me can tell you that I’ve never been good at hiding my feelings.
 Not only do I wear my heart on my sleeve, I broadcast it.